pescerosso/cloudExplorer/README.md

 [Background Sync]

-Background Sync allows Cloudian Explorer to function like Dropbox.
+Background Sync allows Cloud Explorer to function like Dropbox.
 It will sync to and from the S3 server.
 Please note that no files will be deleted.
 <br>
 <br>
 From the GUI: